dojo/docs/util/doh.rst

 This instructs the runner to look in dojo/tests and run the tests inside the file date.js.

-.. [#] If you don't yet have a web server running, but you do have Python installed, you can get the tests running in a browser by ensuring you are in the directory that contains the dojo directory, then running:
+.. [#pywebserver] If you don't yet have a web server running, but you do have Python installed, you can get the tests running in a browser by ensuring you are in the directory that contains the dojo directory, then running:

   ``python -m SimpleHTTPServer &``